Medicine Traditions

 4. It was also decocted in Milk.

-INFUSION or BRIEF DECOCTION: 2–5 grams (commonly 1 teaspoonful per cup);
+Infusion or Brief Decoction: 2–5 grams (commonly 1 teaspoonful per cup);

-Of the TINCTURE (1:5): 1–2 mls, up to 4 mls.
+Tincture (1:5): 2–4 mls, up to 5 mls.
 2–3 times daily.
 20 drop doses may be given in hot water every 3 hours to promote Menstruation;

-Of the ESSENCE: 5–20 drops;
+Essence: 5–20 drops;

-Of the ESSENTIAL OIL: ½–3 drops, taken on Sugar;
+Essential Oil: ½–3 drops, taken on Sugar;

-Of the JUICE: 1 spoonful.
+Juice: 1 spoonful.

 Culpeper said of Dittany of Crete (Origanum dictamus) that it ‘possesses the virtues of Pennyroyal, but in a superior degree.’